lrspeiser/sigmagravity/README.md

 ## Data and Code Availability

 The data and code supporting this study are openly available at https://github.com/lrspeiser/SigmaGravity.
-The master regression script `derivations/full_regression_test.py` reproduces all numerical results using the canonical parameters defined in SI §2.
-The repository includes SPARC rotation curve analysis, cluster lensing predictions, Milky Way validation, and figure generation scripts.
+The master regression script `scripts/run_regression_extended.py` reproduces all numerical results (17 tests) using the canonical parameters defined in SI §2.
+The repository includes SPARC rotation curve analysis, cluster lensing predictions, Milky Way validation, dSph satellite analysis, and figure generation scripts.
 All dependencies are standard Python packages (numpy, scipy, pandas, matplotlib, astropy).

 ---